 After an injury with back pain, the doctor may find a degenerative disc on X-rays, CT scans or MRI’s.
 The disc may be either bulging or herniated.
 When found, insurance defense lawyers may point out that the degeneration changes existed before the accident.

 Bulging discs occur frequently even in asymptomatic people.
-Studies have found that some people with bulging disks have never had back pain.
+Studies have found that some people with bulging discs have never had back pain.